 Advantages of Visiting Machu Picchu in the Rainy Season

-Machu Picchu is a bucket list destination for so many people, and it's truly an incredible experience that I think everyone should experience at least once in their life.
+Machu Picchu is a bucket list destination for so many people, and it's truly an incredible experience that I think everyone should experience at least once in their lifetime.

 While it may be tempting to visit this incredible site during the dry season, I went during the rainy season.
 For those wondering, the rainy season at Machu Picchu is considered December through March, and I went during the month of February.

 Here are the advantages of visiting Machu Picchu in the Rainy Season